WGMA (AM): History

 The radio station has a rich and long broadcast history dating back to 1932 serving the city of Hazleton, Pennsylvania.
 It originally started broadcasting at a frequency of 1420 kHz as WAZL and had to time share the frequency with WILM in Wilmington, Delaware in 1932.
 In 1941, a nationwide frequency reassignment took place by the Federal government, which assigned WAZL to 1450 kc. where it stayed until 1948 when the station switched to its current broadcast frequency of 1490 kc.
 WAZL was an affiliate of the NBC and Mutual radio networks during its early history.
 From 1932 to 1994, studios were on the seventh floor in the Hazleton National Bank Building at 101 West Broad Street.

 The station has struggled in recent years, going silent for a time until Route 81 Radio bought the station and put it back on the air in 2004 as a Full-Service operation serving the local Hazleton community.

-In mid-July 2008, Route 81 Radio fell into financial difficulty and went into foreclosure.
+In mid-July 2008, Route 81 Radio] fell into financial difficulty and went into foreclosure.
 WS2K Acquisition, originally a 50% owner in Route 81 Radio, took over the license.
-Soon afterwards in August 2008, Hazleton Radio, Inc., a locally owned corporation, took over management of the station under a LMA.
+Soon afterwards in August 2008, Hazleton Radio, Inc., a locally owned corporation, took over management of the station under a local marketing agreement (LMA).
 On August 20, 2009, the Hazleton Standard Speaker reported the sale of WAZL to locally owned Panorama Magazine.
 On April 25, 2011 the FCC approved the sale to WAZL Partners, LLP, switching to the music format to Classic Rock, before finally settling on Hot Adult Contemporary.